 Deer grass, coyote bush, hummingbird sage, sandhill sage, sea thrift, even the names of our native plants sound like a poem.
 They conjure up a time not so long ago when the San Franciscan peninsula was a mix of dunes, low hills and valleys, where seasonal creeks threaded between shrubby, windswept slopes until they fed into the few year-round creeks running to the bay.
-The plants which thrived in this coastal landscape still can be seen today by hikers on Mt.
-Tamalpais, San Bruno Mt., and Pt.
-Reyes.
+The plants which thrived in this coastal landscape still can be seen today by hikers on Mount Tamalpais, San Bruno Mountain, and Point Reyes.
 The best time to see them blooming is right now, when a generous rainy season, followed by the first really warm days of the year, has brought everything into bloom.

 For those who want a taste of our native plants in their spring bloom, the native backyard at Garden for the Environment may be a more accessible spot.
-Out native backyard is located right next to the Victory garden backyard demonstration, near the compost area at the heart of our garden.
+Out native backyard is located right next to the Victory Garden backyard demonstration, near the compost area at the heart of our garden.
 We’re very proud of the native garden this spring.
 It is full of flowers and the hard work we’ve put into this garden in the last year or so has paid off with a neat and charming display of our native plants.

 There are many different reasons why gardeners might choose to plant native plants.
 One of the most important reasons is that natives have evolved over thousands of years to be able to adapt and thrive in our local soils and weather patterns.
 The annual summer drought is built into our native plants timetable, and they grow and bloom in the rhythms of our climate.
 They don’t just tolerate a summer drought, they actually prefer it.
 While they may be able to grow in a watered garden setting, most of them are short-lived when they receive much summer water.